-Community Future Direction Theme Key Challenges & Opportunities: Strong communities and social capital Enduring community capital - Growing, proud, self-reliant communities that are inclusive and engaged with volunteers and shared facilities.
-Access and infrastructure Local, regional and global transport and infrastructure access - Safe and efficient access alternatives, growing freight capacity, renewable energy, water management and contemporary communications.
-Community infrastructure that supports economic development.
-Natural resource management Managing abundant, natural and productive resources - Natural resource management is valued and development is environmentally sustainable.
+Community Future Direction Theme Key Challenges & Opportunities: Enduring community capital - Growing, proud, self-reliant communities that are Strong communities and social capital inclusive and engaged with volunteers and shared facilities.

+Community Future Direction Theme Key Challenges & Opportunities: Natural resource management Managing abundant, natural and productive resources - Natural resource management is valued and development is environmentally sustainable.
 The environment is clean and healthy with unspoilt beauty and biodiversity.
 Health and Wellbeing Maintaining good health and wellbeing - Healthy communities, people taking responsibility for their wellness, convenient access to medical services and facilities.
-Education Lifelong learning and education - Education and lifelong learning is valued and there is access to vocational training and tertiary education.
-Education retention rates have increased.
+Education Lifelong learning and education - Education and lifelong learning is valued a there is access to vocational training and tertiary education.
+Education retentinates have increased.
 Place making and liveability Liveable places for all ages - Liveable attractive townships, relaxed lifestyles and community pride attract people to Murchison.
 Communities have history and character that drive their place-making strategies.
 Sport and recreation is widely supported especially by young people.
 Multi-purpose recreational and cultural facilities are well utilised.
-Governance and working together Working together for Murchison - Everyone plays a part in achieving the objectives of the Sustainable Murchison Community Plan.
-There is cooperation, resource sharing and less duplication between Councils.
-Leadership is provided across all community sectors.